Redemption of the Soul

 Everything else in existence was created out of nothing, Ex Nihilo.
 Therefore, it has lesser value because of its created nature.
 But how can we measure the value of something that came from God?
 It is impossible.
 For this reason, Yeshua said, “Lay up for yourselves treasures [souls] in heaven, where neither moth nor rust destroys and where thieves do not break in and steal” (Matthew 13:44).
 These treasures, I believe, are the souls of men and women that we have led to the Kingdom of God.
 Everything else in this world is temporal and perishable.

-Paul tells us: “The flesh sets its desire against the Spirit, and the Spirit against the flesh; for these are in opposition to one another, so that you may not do the things that you please” (Romans 7:23).
+Paul tells us: “For the flesh lusts against the Spirit, and the Spirit against the flesh; and these are contrary to one another, so that you do not do the things that you wish” (Galatians 5:17).
 Therefore, the flesh of man will die and return to the dust of the earth.
 With our perishable bodies, the Lord will bury His righteous judgments against our flesh forever for the sins we have committed in the flesh.
 He will also execute His final judgment against every unredeemed soul.
 Thus, Yeshua warned His disciples, saying, “Fear Him who is able to destroy both soul and body in hell” (Matthew 10:28).
 But in Christ, our soul is being redeemed and will be resurrected to a new imperishable and incorruptible body.

 In scripture, the soul of man is called the “heart.”[iv]
 The heart of man is the seat of our emotional and intellectual life.
 Out of the heart flows our moral, spiritual, and physical being.
 The heart is also the seat of thought, emotion, feeling, volition, and consciousness.
 These attributes are called mahshebot libbo in Hebrew.
 Therefore, in Judaism, man’s mind, heart, and soul are considered one.[v]